-Tender and rich while being easy to make, my Best Brioche French Toast Recipe is a hit with almost any crowd.
-It's perfect for weekend mornings, brunches with friends, and even holiday breakfasts.
-Make it today!
+Tender and rich while being easy to make, this Brioche French Toast Recipe is a hit with almost any crowd.
+It's perfect for weekend mornings, brunches with friends, and even holiday breakfasts!

 - 1 cup unsweetened almond milk or 2% dairy milk